Serfdom: Class system

-Lower classes of peasants, known as cottars or bordars, generally comprising the younger sons of villeins; vagabonds; and slaves, made up the lower class of workers.
+Lower classes of peasantry included cottars and bordars, generally comprising the younger sons of villeins; vagabonds; and slaves.

 Coloni

 The colonus system of the late Roman Empire can be considered the predecessor of Western European feudal serfdom.

 Freemen

 Freemen, or free tenants, held their land by one of a variety of contracts of feudal land-tenure and were essentially rent-paying tenant farmers who owed little or no service to the lord, and had a good degree of security of tenure and independence.
 In parts of 11th-century England freemen made up only 10% of the peasant population, and in most of the rest of Europe their numbers were also small.

 Ministeriales

 Ministeriales were hereditary unfree knights tied to their lord, that formed the lowest rung of nobility in the Holy Roman Empire.